Circular economy concept may boost regional recycling, reuse

 The Sustainability Consortium is a global organization.
 The Northwest Arkansas Council is an economic development organization collaborating with cities, schools and nonprofit groups on a number of issues to benefit the region.

 The council hired Dan Holtmeyer, a former journalist, in May to coordinate the effort, another of the study's recommendations.
-Holtmeyer said newcomers to the area have told the council recycling services are an important, core service of local government and should be simple and easy to use.
+Holtmeyer said newcomers to the area have told the council that recycling services are an important core service of local government and should be simple and easy to use.

-Holtmeyer said recycling is an essential part of a circular economy in which materials are recycled and reused, as opposed to a linear economy where materials are used once and discarded.
-He gave the example of food waste recycling in which the original food products are used and the food waste recycled and used to grow more food.

 Building a circular recycling economy could create new jobs and make use of materials generated and then recycled in Northwest Arkansas.

-First, Northwest Arkansas leaders need to navigate the varied ways recyclables are gathered, who gathers them and owns the materials and what materials are accepted.
+First, Northwest Arkansas leaders need to navigate the various ways recyclables are gathered, who gathers them and owns the materials, and what materials are accepted.

 Holtmeyer said the council wants to encourage a voluntary, coordinated, regional approach.

-Holtmeyer noted the fluctuations in recent years, including China banning some recyclable material from the U.S., in national and international commodity markets.
+He noted fluctuations in recent years in national and international commodity markets, including China's decision to ban some recyclable materials from the U.S.

-The recycling and circular economy effort for Northwest Arkansas will begin with the most established and stable commodities, including paper, plastic, metal and glass, and focus on ensuring the quality of the product, he said.
+The recycling and circular economy effort in Northwest Arkansas will begin with the most established and stable commodities -- including paper, plastic, metal and glass -- and focus on ensuring the quality of the product, he said.

-The study noted the contamination rate -- the amount of nonrecyclable material mixed in with the recyclable material -- is about 28% for the region.
-Programs like those in Siloam Springs and Fayetteville where the material is hand-sorted are at 5% or lower, it says.
+The study noted that the contamination rate -- the amount of nonrecyclable material mixed in with the recyclable material -- is about 28% for the region.
+Programs like ones in Siloam Springs and Fayetteville where the material is hand-sorted are at 5% or lower, it says.

-Improving the collection of information on recycling is one goal of the project.

 The region now has some recycling services provided by 30 cities, two solid waste districts and hundreds of businesses, each handling recycling in its own way and often dealing with different combinations of acceptable materials.

-The study stressed the need to gather and use more data, to provide residents information that is transparent and easily available and to improve recycling education and awareness.
+The study stressed the need to gather more data, to provide residents information that is transparent and easily available, and to improve recycling education and awareness.

 According to the study, a comprehensive overview of what is being recycled and the final disposition of those materials isn't available because of different and sometimes overlapping reporting requirements for cities and solid waste districts, which can lead to double counting.